 Indicator Evidence and Data (max 300 words per indicator) Please describe the activity Then describe the impact Individuals have made progress against the outcome As in outcome 5 and 6 this is limited, it is felt the framework for reporting on this is still not clear.
 The suggestions for measures against this outcome are not applicable in a local context.
 Clearer guidance is required to enable future reporting.

-Other information relevant to National Outcome Seven

-It should be noted that for a large part of the reporting year the partnership did not have a coordinator in post and this reduced activity in all national outcomes A coordinator was appointed in late January 2020.
-Evidence has been included that demonstrates proposed initiatives started since then, however this was interrupted due to temporary redeployment to urgent work due to the COVID pandemic
+Other information relevant to National Outcome Seven nat for a large part of the reporting year the partnership did not have ator was appointed in late January 2020.
+Evidence has been include terrupted due to temporary redeployment to urgent work due to the 0 ed that demonstrates proposed initiatives started since then,